Goat Breeds List – Picking The Best Goat For Your Family

 Boer goats are a short stalky breed that is mainly for meat production.
 They have a fun and silly mannerism that makes this a favorite breed for our family.
 Boer goats are hardy, meaning they are resistant to disease and tend to do well in hot dry climates.

 • Boer goats are mainly white with brown heads.
-They have long pendulous ears with a short face.
+They have long, pendulous ears with short faces.

 • Does are known to be wonderful mothers, even superior to other breeds.